tobyfey/docassemble-protocoldeterminator/README.md

 ## Creating Information Sheets

-The specific legal issue leads you to the specific legal information that is most helpful.
+After finding the user's specific legal info, the Protocol Determinator gathers the specific legal information that is most helpful from the issues and clones identified, including plain english explanations and next steps and options.

 The infosheet is organized into 3 parts to give the user the "news they can use":